f5swb/RDA5807/README.md

 Good to know: if you see the MEMORY button in blue the frequency tuned is already in the memory bank (see MEMORY BANK).

-### 10 - volume operation:
+### 10 - VOLUME operation:

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/volume.PNG" title = "page1.png">

 Touch the VOLUME button to get the + and - function volume level.

-Good to know: you will see a level bar value instead of the frequency bar value, you can also control the level with the volume number at the right screen corner.
+**Good to know: you will see a level bar value instead of the frequency bar value, you can also control the level with the volume number at the right screen corner.**

-To mute the volume just touch to the MUTE button
+To mute the volume just touch to the MUTE button.

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/mute.PNG" title = "page1.png">

+### 11 - MEEMORY BANK operation :